jayu/rev-dep/README.md

 ### ✅ **Much faster than alternatives**

-rev-dep outperforms Madge, dpdm, dependency-cruiser, skott, knip, depcheck and other similar tools.
+Rev-dep outperforms Madge, dpdm, dependency-cruiser, skott, knip, depcheck and other similar tools.

 For large project with 500k+ lines of code and 6k+ source code files get checks as fast as: